Poll battle between Mamata and Suvendu Adhikari is poetic justice : Laxman Seth | Politics

 ''Or else I will sit at home.
 I no longer have any interest in politics,'' he said.

-Congress has forged an allaince 'Mahajot' with the Left and ISF of Furfura peer Abbas Siddique.
+Congress has forged an allaince 'Samyukta Morcha' with the Left and ISF of Furfura peer Abbas Siddique.

 Seth feels that Banerjee has the edge over Adhikari at Nandigram, which goes to the poll on April 1.